RICHLAND COUNTY MONTANA

 Where can I find the state requirements for my establishment?

 You can visit the Department of Public Health and Human Services Environmental Health and Food Safety Section (State Health Department) or use the links above.
+Contact the Richland County Health Department for a review packet.

 How often will I be inspected?